pyros2097/pine/README.md

 Early draft/designs of a programming language I want to create

 No Package Management (KISS, DRY), only one way to do things.
 You do something do it well don't reproduce stuff.
 Its Highly opionated. ex: cli, no-term, http.
 In go we mostly only need to use the std package.
 All new packages will need to request to be added.
+All std packages will be in a separate repo in the same organization.
+Third party packages will also have the same convention and the oyrganization will act as the registry and optimize it using some generated json file or something.
+This is so that it is modular and that each package can be updated separately.

+Maybe integrated into vim completely.

 Fully Object Oriented no primitive types only objects to work on.
 Everything is an object.
 Whether to have functions as first class citizens.